 Psoriasis does not spread just because you scratch it, however scratching can cause injury to the skin and may cause symptoms to flare or worsen, which could involve lesions affecting a wider area.

 Psoriasis is not bacterial, fungal, or viral.
 It happens when a problem within the immune system causes the body to mistakenly attack healthy tissues.
 This leads to an overgrowth of skin cells, resulting in scaly patches on the skin.

 However, a person with psoriasis can develop a bacterial or fungal infection with an open wound caused by scratching a plague psoriasis area or from areas affected by inverse psoriasis.

 What clears psoriasis fast?

 There is no way to clear psoriasis fast, but a doctor can help make a treatment plan to address the underlying issues.
 Treatment can help manage symptoms and reduce the risk of flares.
 Moisturizers, emollients, and other topical treatments can help relieve symptoms.

 Some people with psoriasis may feel stigmatized and embarrassed, particularly when people they know mistakenly believe that psoriasis is contagious.
 Psoriasis will not spread to another person, and touching a psoriasis plaque will not cause it to spread elsewhere.

-Psoriasis is, however, a disease that tends to spread on a person’s body.
-People who think they might have psoriasis should talk to a doctor about controlling symptoms.
-Keeping a journal of lifestyle factors and triggers may also help since it can make it easier to identify what makes psoriasis better or worse.
+Keeping a journal of lifestyle factors and triggers may also help by making it easier to identify what makes a person’s psoriasis better or worse.